🔄

 • gently massage your breasts

-• apply warmth for a moment
+• apply warmth for a short while

-• briefly stimulate by hand
+• stimulate briefly by hand

 This makes your body respond better to a breast pump.

-7. Leaky breasts and pressure buildup
+7. Leaking breasts and pressure build-up

 This can help to: